Market Orders vs Limit Orders for Crypto

 Based on the above, it is best to understand your exchange, experiment with trades, and determine whether or not typically slippage is acceptable for you.
 Just be aware that during times of extreme price movement, Market Orders will introduce uncontrollable risk regardless of exchange, size, and other factors.

 Limit Orders have a variety of functions.
 They can be set to establish long-term buy and sell levels.
 Or, they can simply be used to control your risk when it comes to trading.

 Limit Order Pro

 - You set the price at which you’re willing to buy and sell.

 Limit Order Con

 - Your orders may not fill or may only fill partially.
 If you own Bitcoin and set a Limit Order to sell, that order may not fill, yet price may continue to drop unacceptably.
 In this case, you will likely face a worse loss than had you used a Market Order.

 Limit Order Time Range

 While most training programs for traders will recommend only using Limit Orders, this is likely being recommended from a day-trading perspective.
-Since traders working in highly-granular timeframes and may issue several trades per day, missing one is more acceptable.
+Since traders work in highly-granular timeframes and may issue several trades per day, missing one is more acceptable.
 Additionally, since these trades will be set for small wins and losses, slight slippage will have a large percentage impact on results.

 Crypto-ML operates in more of a swing-trading timeframe.
-This means trades are issues less frequently and minor slippage is less impactful on a percentage basis.
+This means trades are issued less frequently and minor slippage is less impactful on a percentage basis.
 It also means missing a trade carries excess risk since they are less frequent.